freqn/identiconium/README.md

 `mix.deps` & run the following command to generate a `yourstring.png` inside of the `/identicons` folder

-Note: replace "yourstring" with any string value
+**Note**: Replace "yourstring" with any string value for a unique identicon

 ```
 iex> Identicon.main("yourstring")